The Fairly OddParents (film series)

-The Fairly OddParents is a Canadian-American series of television films produced through Nickelodeon, loosely based on Butch Hartman's animated series The Fairly OddParents.
+The Fairly OddParents is an American series of television films produced through Nickelodeon, loosely based on Butch Hartman's animated series The Fairly OddParents.
 The series consists of three films: Grow Up, Timmy Turner!
 (2011), A Fairly Odd Christmas (2012), and A Fairly Odd Summer (2014).

 Films

 A Fairly Odd Movie (2011)

 Grow Up, Timmy Turner! premiered on July 9, 2011 and received 5.8 million viewers, following a 23-year-old Timmy Turner (Drake Bell), who is trying to prevent himself from growing up in order to keep his fairy godparents Cosmo, Wanda, and Poof from disappearing from his life.
 His resolve is tested when Tootie (Daniella Monet) returns to town as a beautiful, grown-up woman, as falling in love would be seen as a sign of adulthood and would cause him to lose his friends.
 Meanwhile, Mr. Crocker has teamed up with the evil businessman Hugh J Magnate Jr. (Steven Weber) in an attempt to capture Timmy's fairies and use them for their own selfish purposes.